kbagoy/kb2024/_posts/2022-07-23-how-to-keep-your-business-thriving-when-youre-burnt-out.md

 ## **Take Time to Reflect**

 When experiencing burnout, you may be weighed down by mistakes or issues that have happened in the past.
 Focusing on negative experiences from the past can make burnout worse because you’re already feeling overwhelmed by current circumstances.
 Instead of obsessing over past mistakes, take time to learn from them.
 Reflect on the past of your business and see where you can make improvements.
 Take note of what you can do better next time.
 As you do this, [define clear goals for your business](https://articles.bplans.com/how-to-set-clear-and-actionable-goals-for-your-business/).
 If you’re feeling burnout because you aren’t achieving anything, goals can help you have a clearer target and something to work toward.
 Burnout is a very real thing and it affects many people.
 If you feel burned out, it can negatively impact your business as a whole.
-Finding ways to handle your burnout can be beneficial to both you and your business.

-**Need help to get your business off the ground?
-[Get a step-by-step guide here](https://go.katebagoy.com/ebook)!**
+Finding ways to handle your burnout can be beneficial to both you and your business. **Need help to get your business off the ground?[Get a step-by-step guide here](https://go.katebagoy.com/ebook)!**